 Joint Carers Strategy 2018 - 2021

-Key priorities have been identified to support carers across Leicester, Leicestershire and Rutland to continue in their caring role and to maintain their own health and wellbeing.
-The Local Authorities, the Clinical Commissioning Groups and partner organisations all have delivery plans in place to support this strategy.
+The plan identifies priorities to support carers across Leicester, Leicestershire and Rutland to continue in their caring role and to maintain their own health and wellbeing.